Board

 REGULAR HOURS:

-Our Production Office – in Room 304 – is open to the general public Monday to Friday, from 10:00 AM to 5:00 PM.
+Our Production Office – in Room 304 – is open to the general public Monday, Tuesday, Thursday, and Friday, from 11:00 AM to 5:00 PM.
+We are closed on Wednesdays.

 Our Management, Cinematheque and Distribution office – located in Room 018, 100 Arthur Street – is generally open Monday to Friday, 10:00 AM to 5:30 PM however our staff are often away at meetings or screenings and, for this reason, it is best to contact them individually regarding their availability.

-Our Cinematheque theatre is open Tuesday to Sunday.
+Our Dave Barber Cinematheque theatre is open Wednesday to Sunday.
 Advanced tickets can be purchased in person at the theatre prior to screenings.
 We recommend purchasing advanced tickets online.